tushortz/fastapi-mongo-admin/README.md

 The admin UI provides a web-based interface for managing your MongoDB collections:

 1. **Access the UI**: Navigate to `http://localhost:8000/admin-ui/admin.html`
+2. **Select Language**: Use the language selector in the header to switch between 8 supported languages (English, French, Russian, Spanish, Portuguese, Chinese, Italian, German).
+Your preference is automatically saved and the UI detects your browser language on first visit.
-2. **Toggle Dark Mode**: Click the theme toggle button to switch between light and dark themes (preference is saved)
+3. **Toggle Dark Mode**: Click the theme toggle button to switch between light and dark themes (preference is saved, no flicker on page reload)
-3. **Select Collection**: Choose a collection from the sidebar
+4. **Select Collection**: Choose a collection from the sidebar
-4. **View Documents**: Browse documents with pagination and search
+5. **View Documents**: Browse documents with pagination and search
-5. **Sort Data**: Click any column header to sort ascending/descending
+6. **Sort Data**: Click any column header to sort ascending/descending
-6. **Filter Documents**: Use filters for enum, boolean, and date fields
+7. **Filter Documents**: Use filters for enum, boolean, and date fields
-7. **Search**: Search across text fields with case-insensitive matching
+8. **Search**: Search across text fields with case-insensitive matching
-8. **Create Documents**: Use paginated forms (5 fields per page) to create new documents
+9. **Create Documents**: Use paginated forms (5 fields per page) to create new documents
-9. **Edit Documents**: Click on a document to edit it with paginated form
+10. **Edit Documents**: Click on a document to edit it with paginated form
-10. **View Document Details**: Click on `_id` to view full document details
+11. **View Document Details**: Click on `_id` to view full document details
-11. **Delete Documents**: Delete documents with confirmation modal
+12. **Delete Documents**: Delete documents with confirmation modal
-12. **View Schema**: See the inferred schema for each collection
+13. **View Schema**: See the inferred schema for each collection
-13. **Navigate ObjectIds**: Click on ObjectId fields to navigate to referenced documents
+14. **Navigate ObjectIds**: Click on ObjectId fields to navigate to referenced documents

 **Features:**
 - **Responsive Design**: Built with Tailwind CSS
+- **Internationalization**: Support for 8 languages with automatic browser language detection
-- **Dark Mode**: Toggle between light and dark themes with persistent preference
+- **Dark Mode**: Toggle between light and dark themes with persistent preference (no flicker on reload)
 - **Reactive UI**: Custom reactive state management with Store pattern
 - **Type Preservation**: Maintains data types when creating/editing documents
 - **Smart Forms**: Form fields automatically generated based on schema types with pagination